Green Party of British Columbia: Furstenau (2020–2025)

 Sonia Furstenau was elected as leader on September 14, 2020.
 A week after her selection as leader, the 2020 general election was called.
 Furstenau and Adam Olsen were returned to the Legislature.
 The electoral district of West Vancouver-Sea to Sky was originally called for Green candidate Jeremy Valeriote; the winning margin was small enough to trigger an automatic judicial recount.
 After the recount, it was determined that Liberal Jordan Sturdy had held the seat.

 In January 2024, Furstenau announced that she would run in Victoria-Beacon Hill riding during the provincial general election later that year.
 She was defeated but remained as leader following the election.
 She subsequently negotiated a cooperation agreement with the NDP in exchange for agreement that some policies from the Green platform would be implemented.
 On January 28, 2025, Furstenau announced her intention to resign as leader.
 Jeremy Valeriote became interim leader.

 Lowan (since 2025)

 The party held a leadership election in September 2025, which was won by organizer and activist Emily Lowan.
+In February 2026, the party decided not to renew its confidence and supply agreement with the BC NDP government, accusing it of not implementing the terms of the agreement.